top of page

 Let's talk about the dining scene on the MS Roald Amundsen.
 You have three restaurants to choose from for breakfast, lunch and dinner.
 Soft drinks, beer, house wine (premium at an additional cost) and coffee/tea are included in your meals in each restaurant.
 Each restaurant is elegantly designed, with floor-to-ceiling windows for beautiful cruising viewing.

 Fredheim Restaurant - Located on Deck 6 and available for all guests to dine in for three meals a day, and takeaway options are available.
 Dining hours are extended; you can dine from 12 pm - 9 pm.
-The menu stays the same with your classics, pasta of the day, hamburgers, hotdogs, fish, chicken, steak with vegetables, including a new weekly Mexican dish, and other dishes.
+The menu stays the same with your classics, pasta of the day, hamburgers, hotdogs, fish, chicken, steak with vegetables, a new weekly Mexican dish, and other dishes.

 Day 23 - Ulukhaktok, Northwest Territories, Canada

-Just after lunch today, we arrived in a tiny community called Ulukhaktok in Northwest Territories of Canada.
+Just after lunch today, we arrived in a tiny community called Ulukhaktok in the Northwest Territories of Canada.
 Home to a couple of hundred locals.

-The locals were all dressed in coats enhanced with animal fur on the cuffs and neckline.
+The locals dressed in coats enhanced with animal fur on the cuffs and neckline.
 There were approximately three grocery stores (surprising to see the volume of processed foods/sweets with very little fresh produce), where a couple of flights arrived weekly to stock up and another to deliver gas.

 Missed opportunity to have the passengers ready to shop; 400 passengers can quickly help fund the community for the next few months; maybe the government subsidy is more than enough.